Skip to content

 • ColumnProps — maps a type string to its props shape for column cells.

-Both interfaces use TypeScript’s declaration merging.
+All of them use TypeScript’s declaration merging.
 You can augment them manually or let lattice:typescript do it.

 Terminal window